UPPS 02.02.03 - Protection of Human Research Subjects

 REGULATIONS AND PROCEDURES

-To fulfill this commitment, Texas State has developed and submitted to the HHS Office for Human Research Protections (OHRP) a Federalwide Assurance (FWA) for the Protection of Human Subjects, following the Terms of the Federalwide Assurance specified by HHS.
+To fulfill this commitment, Texas State has developed and submitted to the HHS Office for Human Research Protections (OHRP) a Federalwide Assurance (FWA) for the Protection of Human Subjects, following the terms of the FWA specified by HHS.
 In addition, Texas State has registered with OHRP an Institutional Review Board (IRB), established in accordance with and for the purposes expressed in 45 CFR 46.

 This FWA delineates the following concepts and procedures: